 Each week begins with class, then students are provided with a pre-recorded video and textbook and web-based reading assignments.
 Students then take electronic homework assignments on each lesson in the textbook to check their understanding of the material that they have studied.
 The live class time is used to answer questions, preview new concepts and reinforce concepts learned during the week, with lots of student interaction on the microphone.
 Attendance is encouraged, but not required as the live class is recorded and posted for student availability for about a month afterward.
 There is one creative project and four additional labs during the semester.
 Occasional worksheets are assigned for students to do by hand, scan and submit and a comprehensive test is given every 2-3 chapters in the textbook.

 Students should be in 9th or 10th grade (advanced 8th grades will be considered.)
 8th grade math is a prerequisite or pre-algebra.

 - Sound card and microphone (for live sessions)

 - Streaming video capabilities to watch recorded lectures

 Evaluation and Feedback

 Students will be graded on homework, labs and exams which will be a combination of multiple choice and short answer questions done on the course website and handouts to be completed, scanned, and uploaded.
 All student work will be graded and returned within one week of submission.

 Grades are perpetually available for students and parents to view.
-Parent teacher conferences will be available in October.
+Student conferences will be available in October (parents are welcome to attend as well).
 Parents may contact me at other times also via the Canvas website.

 View a sample live class in this video.